 Our Top Picks

-We factored in different swing styles, materials, manufacturer reputation, and safety considerations to compile these top picks.
-The reviews should help you choose the best tree swing for your backyard.
+We factored in different swing styles, materials, and safety to compile these recommendations.
+Choose one of these high-quality tree swings for backyard merriment.
 Whee!

-The PACEARTH 40 Inch Saucer Tree Swing is certified “Safe for Children” by the American Society for Testing and Materials (ASTM) and boasts superior strength thanks to heavy-duty, UV resistant 900D fabric (many competitors use lighter 600D fabric).
-Rather than simple twisted rope, this swing includes stronger multiple-strand braided rope with a 660-pound load capacity.
+The PACEARTH 40 Inch Saucer Tree Swing is certified “Safe for Children” by the American Society for Testing and Materials (ASTM) and boasts superior strength thanks to heavy-duty, UV resistant 900D fabric.
+This swing includes tough multiple-strand braided rope with a 660-pound load capacity.

 The kit includes nylon webbing straps and locking carabiners to hang the swing.
 The 40-inch round platform is large enough for an adult with a small child, or several small children.
-The adjustable ropes have a maximum length of about 70 inches (5 feet, 10 inches).
-The mounting straps are long enough to mount on an 8- to 10-inch diameter branch.
-This is a great all-around backyard swing for young families.
+The adjustable ropes have a maximum length of about 70 inches.
+The mounting straps are suitably long for an 8- to 10-inch diameter branch.

 The Jungle Gym Kingdom Tree Swing Climbing Rope offers a highly active play experience with both swinging and climbing options, with all materials ASTM approved.
 The kit includes a 12-inch seat disc, four textured 4-inch climbing platforms, a soft braided polyethylene climbing rope with a metal ring, a locking carabiner, and a 4-foot tree strap.

 This swing is rated for a weight limit of up to 150 pounds.
-The overall length of this rope swing is 129.6 inches (10.8 feet).
+The overall length of this rope swing is 129.6 inches.
 The rope adjusts shorter by raising the seat and tying a higher knot, or by either adding or removing slack in the tree strap.

 The Trekassy 700lb Giant 60” Platform Tree Swing has plenty of room for the whole family.
 The 25mm tubular steel platform frame measures 60 by 32 inches.
 It is covered with tight weave 900D oxford fabric and connects to the ropes with steel eye bolts.
 The 12mm thick polyethylene ropes adjust from 47 to 71 inches.